-Since the first case of COVID-19 was identified in central China in December, the illness has spread across the world, leading to an outbreak that the World Health Organization has called a pandemic.
-The maps and charts below show the extent of the spread, and will be updated daily with data gathered from over a dozen sources by the Johns Hopkins University Center for Systems Science and Engineering.
+Since the first case of COVID-19 was identified in December 2019, the illness has become a pandemic, touching every corner of the planet.
+The maps and charts below show the extent of the spread, and will be updated daily with data gathered from dozens of sources by the Johns Hopkins University Center for Systems Science and Engineering.

 How does the U.S. compare to other countries?

-The U.S. has by far surpassed every other country in the world in total confirmed cases of the novel coronavirus, as well as in total confirmed related deaths.
+The U.S. has surpassed every other country in the world in total confirmed cases of the novel coronavirus, as well as in total confirmed related deaths.
 However, India could eventually outpace the U.S. if the situation there continues to deteriorate.